mixxxdj/website/content/news/XXXX-XX-XX-build-infrastructure-updates.md

 Historically, issues with the build servers have been a major factor why Mixxx releases have been so few and far between.
 We hope that by having this automated on a reliable service that we do not need to maintain ourselves, we can focus more on programming cool new features and getting Mixxx releases published more regularly.

 If you want to [get involved](https://mixxx.org/get-involved/) in making Mixxx more awesome, come introduce yourself on our [Zulip chat](https://mixxx.zulipchat.com/#narrow/stream/109123-introduce-yourself).
-This new infrastructure makes it easier both for developers to contribute code and for users to test new code, so you do not need to be a coder to contribute!
+You do not need to be a coder to contribute.
+Our new infrastructure makes contributing easier both for developers and testers!